SamrahSayyed/SamrahSayyed/README.md

 -  Python (with a focus on projects)
 -  Hardware-software integration

-💬 Open to **research, internships, and collaboration** opportunities!
+💬 I'm open to **research, internships, and collaboration** opportunities!

 ## 🛠️ Tech Stack